Hyflux creditors to file proofs of claim by new March 11 deadline

 The previous deadline for filing the proofs was Feb 5.

-The proofs will form a basis for the creditors - which include bank lenders and trade creditors - to vote on the scheme proposals and to receive payments.
+The proofs will form a basis for the creditors - including bank lenders and trade creditors - to vote on the scheme proposals and to receive payments.

-However, holders of the company's notes, perpetual securities and preference shares (PnP) are not required to file any proof.